WLAN-Pi/NanoHatOLED/README.md

 # Updated NanoHat OLED software

 Updated by Joris Pragt using several sources.
+Not working yet: issues installing with ansible.

 ## **NanoHat OLED**